GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 - Poor coverage of a provider.
 - Extreme weather conditions.
 - Power outages.
-- Entering into "dead zones" such as buildings that block their network connections.
+- Entering into permanent "dead zones" such as buildings with walls that block network connections.
-- Travelling on a train and going through a tunnel.
+- Entering into temporary "dead zones" like when traveling on a train and going through a tunnel.
 - Time-boxed internet connections such as those in airports or hotels.
 - Cultural practices that require limited or no internet access at specific times or days.